 Nevertheless, the key to MedShr’s product is a robust and active community, therefore, the startup had to find a way to grow its user base, but targeting only specific groups: doctors, healthcare professionals, or medical students.

 MedShr opted for the Facebook mobile app ads that allowed for targeting audiences with surgical precision, thus displaying their ads only to medical professionals from given specialties or regions.

 This way, the platform grew its user base rapidly (now an impressive 1,000,000 members and counting), and became a leading online network for healthcare professionals all over the world.

 Ieso Digital Services is a startup that revolutionizes access to mental health therapy and is the leading UK provider of online therapy service.
 Besides, IESO educates users on the importance of mental health care, cognitive behavioural therapy, and offers advice on mental wellbeing.

-As you can see for yourself, marketing campaigns in healthtech can take many forms.
+As you can see for yourself, marketing healthcare campaign can take many forms.
 You have a variety of tools and strategies at your disposal, so waste no time and try what works best for you!
 And if you need a technological partner to implement more complex solutions, we’ll be more than happy to assist you: don’t hesitate to contact us!